geneontology/go-ontology/docs/index.rst

 ============

 This is a guide for editors of the Gene Ontology.
-This guide is not yet complete.
+This guide is subject to revision.

 .. image:: https://travis-ci.org/geneontology/go-ontology.svg?branch=master